 The reality is drinkers don’t believe they will become addicted to alcohol.
 So, the average drinker is not prepared when they develop alcoholism.
 For those living in Texas, the cost of excessive usage of alcohol that causes negative impacts on the local cities and the state is estimated to be $18,820,600,000 per year annually.
 Once a person becomes aware that they are experiencing problems with alcohol, they will need to seek help immediately to avoid alcohol-related consequences.

 Interventions for Alcohol Problems:

 Some people are resistant to seeking help for their alcohol problems.
-If you and your family or friends are noticing that someone close to you is struggling with an alcohol-related problem and they have been asked to seek help by those around them, then an intervention can be an effective way to help someone get into treatment.
+If you and your family or friends are noticing that someone close to you is struggling with an alcohol-related problem and have been asked to seek help by those around them, then an intervention can be an effective way to help someone get into treatment.

-The intervention process if the single best way to motivate a person to get help for their alcohol or drug problems.
+The intervention process is the single best way to motivate a person to get help for their alcohol or drug problems.
 You can contact Summer Sky at 1-888-857-8857, and our admission specialist can guide you in finding the right professional interventionist to help you or your family with a loved one who is needing alcohol treatment services.